sarojthapa60/Visualizing-Earnings-Based-on-College-Majors/README.md

 Using visualizations, we can start to explore questions from the dataset such as:
  - Do students in more popular majors make more money?
-  * Using scatter plots
  - How many majors are predominantly male?
-  * Using histograms
  - Which category of majors have the most students?
-  * Using bar plots